Home » All Recipes » Dinner Recipes » Crispy Corned Beef Fritters

 How To Make Corned Beef Fritters Recipe

-Also called corn meat fritters, you can have the batter ready in about 10 minutes.
+Also called corn meat fritters, you can have this batter ready in about 10 minutes.
 Let’s get started!

-2. Shred the potatoes and rinse them with cold water to remove the starch.
-Give them a good squeeze to remove the excess liquid.
+Shred the potatoes and rinse them under cold water to remove excess starch.
+Squeeze them well to remove as much liquid as possible.

-3. Add the grated onion, flour, egg, pepper, and baking powder.
+In a large mixing bowl, combine the corned beef, shredded potatoes, grated onion, flour, egg, black pepper, and baking powder.

-7. Cook for 3-4 minutes then flip and cook an additional 3-4 minutes or until they’re golden brown and crispy.
+Cook for 3–4 minutes on the first side, then flip and cook for another 3–4 minutes, or until the fritters are golden brown and crispy on both sides.

 corned beef fritters cooking on blackstone griddle